 There are over 1,500 locations across the United States, Mexico

 “America’s Most Trusted Pet Pharmacy” has all major brand medications sold at your vet’s office.
-As a licensed pharmacy, 1-1800-PetMeds only dispenses EPA/FDA approved drugs.
+As a licensed pharmacy, 1-800-PetMeds only dispenses EPA/FDA-approved drugs.

 PRO TIP: While it can save you money, you should be careful not to get scammed when buying pet medications online.
-There are some unscrupulous sites that swindle unsuspecting pet owners.
+Some unscrupulous sites swindle unsuspecting pet owners.
 Only deal with the reputable sites mentioned above.

-If you are suspicious about the quality of medications, the FDA has some guidelines that will determine if you’re dealing with a reputable pharmacy.
+If you are suspicious about the quality of medications, the FDA has some guidelines to determine if you’re dealing with a reputable pharmacy.
 You can check out the FDA’s consumer updates on veterinary medications.

 Vets understand how much our pets mean to us.
 After visiting your veterinarian and hearing treatment options, negotiate a payment plan.